 Pine cones leaking resin

 In its hard, fossilized form, resin is known as amber.
-Because resin often flows without warning, many ancient flowers and insects have ended up being preserved in amber, providing an interesting window into previously unknown species.
+Because resin often leaks out without warning, many ancient flowers and insects have ended up encased in amber, providing an interesting window into previously unknown species.

 Amber is fossilized resin